South Africa's economic doldrums heighten disillusionment with ANC

 "The government has done a very poor job of boosting confidence in the longer-term prospects of the economy."

-Business confidence is close to record lows, with firms worried about rigid labor laws they say have given unions free rein to stage crippling strikes to press for above-inflation wage demands.
+Business confidence is close to record lows, with firms worried about rigid labour laws they say have given unions free rein to stage crippling strikes to press for above-inflation wage demands.

 The ANC has, over the years, flirted with policies which, on paper, promise to boost growth and lift the black majority out of poverty.